Testing issues cloud scope of California's virus outbreak

 The state may be able to fast-track test results as more people receive blood-based tests, Newsom said.
 Testing that relies on taking nasal swabs, the most prominent initial testing measure, is primarily responsible for delays.

-Increasing testing “doesn’t really help us as much as it ought to if there are really long waits for people to find out whether they are positive,” Ferrer said.
+Increasing the number of tests without the capacity to handle the volume at labs “doesn’t really help us as much as it ought to if there are really long waits for people to find out whether they are positive,” Ferrer said.
 “It’s really important for us to know if they’re positive — both for their medical treatment but also so that we can immediately move those people into isolation, identify their close contacts and have their close contacts quarantining.”

 The coronavirus mainly is spread though coughs and sneezes.
 For most people, it causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.